+The contracts established on behalf of the System shall provide for an ongoing relationship with the System and will establish definite service requirements for the firm.
 The contract with the firm will provide for the termination of the relationship at the System's discretion.
-Action to terminate a relationship with a firm will be based upon the firm's performance under the contract and may take into consideration up to date information relating to the above general categories.
+Action to terminate a relationship with a firm will be based upon the firm's performance under the contract and may take into account all relevant information concerning the firm.